GujaLomsadze/pgbenchmark/README.md

 # Interactive | No-Code Mode

 ### Simply run in your terminal:

 ```shell
 pgbenchmark
 ```

 You'll see the ouput

 ```terminaloutput
 [ http://127.0.0.1:8000 ] Click to open pgbenchmark Interface
 ```

 ![img](https://raw.githubusercontent.com/GujaLomsadze/pgbenchmark/main/UI.png)

 ### Configuration on the right, rest is very intuitive.

 Pause and Resume buttons are not working for now :(

-# More Exmaples
+# More Examples

 ### Standard 'Benchmark' class allow all kinds of connections

 1. Providing Nothing at all.
 Benchmark will use standard default factory values

 ```python
 from pgbenchmark import Benchmark